John Cage: 1912–1931: Early years

+When Cage was 18 months old, he ate two or three strychnine tablets.
+"At first the baby's life was despaired of," an article stated, but "a stomach pump was administered with success".

 Cage's first experiences with music were from private piano teachers in the Greater Los Angeles area and several relatives, particularly his aunt Phoebe Harvey James who introduced him to the piano music of the 19th century.
 He received first piano lessons when he was in the fourth grade at school, but although he liked music, he expressed more interest in sight reading than in developing virtuoso piano technique, and apparently was not thinking of composition.
 During high school, one of his music teachers was Fannie Charles Dillon.
 By 1928, though, Cage was convinced that he wanted to be a writer.
 He graduated that year from Los Angeles High School as a valedictorian, having also in the spring given a prize-winning speech at the Hollywood Bowl proposing a day of quiet for all Americans.
 By being "hushed and silent," he said, "we should have the opportunity to hear what other people think," anticipating 4′33″ by more than thirty years.

 Cage enrolled at Pomona College in Claremont as a theology major in 1928.
-Often crossing disciplines again, though, he encountered at Pomona the work of artist Marcel Duchamp via Professor José Pijoan, of writer James Joyce via Don Sample, of philosopher Ananda Coomaraswamy and of Henry Cowell.
-In 1930 he dropped out, having come to believe that "college was of no use to a writer" after an incident described in the 1991 autobiographical statement:
+At Pomona, he encountered the work of the artist Marcel Duchamp via Professor José Pijoan, of the writer James Joyce via Don Sample, of the philosopher Ananda Coomaraswamy and of the composer Henry Cowell.
+In 1930, he dropped out of Pomona, having come to believe that "college was of no use to a writer" after an incident described in his 1991 autobiographical statement: